This post is sponsored by REI. All opinions are my own.

 11. Waterproof Rain Gear

 Nothing ruins adventures like being soaked so we always include rain gear in our summer vacation checklist.
-This rain jacket is great for most cases.
-If we’re in a particularly wet area, we might add in rain pants, as well, to provide great full coverage.
+This rain jacket is terrific.
+This summer, I was totally converted to rain pants, as well – keeps everyone cleaner and much more comfortable (and I love that that pair has an adjustable waistband).
 I love this zip up coverall for toddlers (here’s another option for toddlers).
+Here are the adult versions we have and love: women’s rain jacket, women’s rain pants, men’s rain jacket, men’s rain pants.

 Depending on if we’ll be spending a lot of time on boats or near water, or if we’re walking in tide pools and such, rain boots can also be a great option.
 (We loved them in Olympic National Park, for instance.)
 We love Hunter rain boots because they’re the only ones we’ve used that actually last through multiple kids without cracking.
 We have the classic yellow ones in both adult and kid sizes.
 I’ve also heard terrific things about Bogs.